Bottom quark

-The bottom quark, beauty quark, or b quark, is an elementary particle of the third generation.
+The bottom quark (symbol: b) is an elementary particle of the third generation.
 It is a heavy quark with a charge of −1/3 e.

 All quarks are described in a similar way by electroweak interaction and quantum chromodynamics, but the bottom quark has exceptionally low rates of transition to lower-mass quarks.
 The bottom quark is also notable because it is a product in almost all top quark decays, and is a frequent decay product of the Higgs boson.

-Name and history
+History

-The bottom quark was first described theoretically in 1973 by physicists Makoto Kobayashi and Toshihide Maskawa to explain CP violation.
-The name "bottom" was introduced in 1975 by Haim Harari.
+The existence of a third generation of quarks to explain observed CP violation in kaon decay was predicted in 1973 by Makoto Kobayashi and Toshihide Maskawa.

+They did not propose names for their two theorised particles, and many physicists started to call them truth and beauty quarks.
+The names top and bottom, which became the accepted terms, were introduced by Haim Harari in 1975 to match the names of the first generation of quarks (up and down), reflecting the fact that the two were the "up" and "down" component of a weak isospin doublet.

-The evidence for the bottom quark was first obtained in 1977 by the Fermilab E288 experiment team led by Leon M. Lederman, when proton-nucleon collisions produced bottomonium decaying to pairs of muons.
+Evidence for the bottom quark was first obtained in 1977 by the Fermilab E288 experiment team led by Leon M. Lederman, when proton-nucleon collisions produced bottomonium decaying to pairs of muons.
 The discovery was confirmed about a year later by the PLUTO and DASP2 Collaborations at the electron-positron collider DORIS at DESY.
 It was reported at the time that DESY scientists were in favor of the name "beauty", while the American scientists tended towards "bottom".

 Kobayashi and Maskawa won the 2008 Nobel Prize in Physics for their explanation of CP-violation.

-While the name "beauty" is sometimes used, "bottom" became the predominant usage by analogy of "top" and "bottom" to "up" and "down".